Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Multi-antenna Channels

-Hero examined the utility of space-time block coding for covert communications in \cite{Hero03}, and designed CSI-informed transmission strategies to achieve either a low probability of intercept (equivalent to secrecy rate), or a low probability of detection for various assumptions about the CSI available to the eavesdropper.
-One of the main results was that if the eavesdropper is completely unaware of its receive CSI, then a secrecy capacity-achieving (i.e., equivocation-maximizing) strategy is to employ a space-time constellation with a constant spatial inner product.
+The work by Hero \cite{Hero03} was arguably the first to consider secret communication in a MIMO setting, and sparked a concerted effort to apply and extend the single-antenna wiretap theory to this new problem.
+Hero examined the utility of space-time block coding for covert communications in \cite{Hero03}, and designed CSI-informed transmission strategies to achieve either a low probability of intercept (defined in terms of eavesdropper mutual information), or a low probability of detection for various assumptions about the CSI available to the eavesdropper.
+One of the main results was that if the eavesdropper is completely unaware of its receive CSI, then an equivocation-maximizing strategy is to employ a space-time constellation with a constant spatial inner product.

-Parada and Blahut analyzed a degraded single-input multiple-output ($N_T=1, N_R,N_E>1$) wiretap channel in \cite{Blahut05}, and obtained a single-letter characterization of its secrecy capacity via transformation into a scalar Gaussian wiretap channel, and then re-applying (\ref{eq:degradedGaussianSecCap}).
+Parada and Blahut analyzed a degraded single-input multiple-output (SIMO; $N_T=1, N_R,N_E>1$) wiretap channel in \cite{Blahut05}, and obtained a single-letter characterization of its secrecy capacity by transforming the problem to a scalar Gaussian wiretap channel and then re-applying (\ref{eq:degradedGaussianSecCap}).
 The authors also proposed a secrecy rate outage metric for the SIMO wiretap channel with slow fading, and observed a secrecy diversity gain of order proportional to the number of receiver antennas.
-The corresponding MISO case was studied in \cite{Yates07,Shafiee07}, who noted that the MIMO wiretap channel is not degraded in general.
+The corresponding multiple-input single-output (MISO) case was studied in \cite{Yates07,Shafiee07}, where it was noted that the MIMO wiretap channel is not degraded in general.
 Since this renders a direct computation of (\ref{eq:Korner1978}) difficult, they therefore restricted attention to Gaussian input signals.
 For the special case of $N_T=2, N_R=2, N_E=1$ analyzed by Shafiee and coworkers in \cite{Shafiee09}, a beamforming transmission strategy was shown to be optimal.